WindBlad3/afterlife-downloader/README.md

 # afterlif3-downloader
  Microservice downloader of video/playlist of Youtube using Y2mate API.

-* The original package name 'cl.afterlife.downloader' is invalid and this project uses 'cl.afterlife.playlistdownloader' instead.
+* The original package name 'cl.afterlife.downloader' is invalid and this project uses 'cl.afterlife.downloader' instead.

 # Getting Started